DeVv4/RockScissorPaperAgent/README.md

 *   Supervised Learning with Ensemble Models such as Random Forests.
 *   Hyperparameter tuning with Grid Search Cross Validation.
 *   Supervised Learning with Deep Learning techniques such as CNNs.
-*   Transfer Learning and Finetuning with the Inception model
+*   Transfer Learning and Finetuning with the Xception model
 *   Evaluation of models using various metrics in the Validation and Test set.
 *   Creation of a simulated environment for the Rock-Scissor-Paper game and deployment of AI Agent and Random Agent in that environment.